 Before leaving for Canada, it’s always prudent to get your paperwork in order.
 Travellers arriving in Canada by plane must always apply for an eTA Canada or a visa (Electronic Travel Authorization).
 The only exceptions to this rule are people arriving by land or by cruise ship, and people of Canadian nationality.
 They can travel without a visa or eTA.

 Travellers who qualify for an eTA are always advised to apply for an eTA, and not for a visa for Canada.
 This is because the eTA is cheaper, easier to apply for and quicker to obtain than a visa.
 For a hiking holiday, an eTA Canada is generally sufficient and you don’t need to apply for a visa.
 Check here if the eTA is suitable for your hiking holiday in Canada.

 With an eTA, you can stay in Canada for a maximum of 6 consecutive months.
 This travel authorisation is valid for 5 years from the moment of approval and can be used for multiple trips.
-This means that you can return to Canada again without any problems if the hiking holiday was to your liking.
+This means that you can return to Canada again without any problems if the hiking holiday is to your liking.
 In that case, make sure that your passport details are still the same.
 If you received a new passport in the meantime, the old eTA will become invalid and a new application must be submitted.